Goldlightdrake/Goldlightdrake/README.md

-- 👋 Hi, I’m @Goldlightdrake
+- 👋 Hi, my name is Piotrek!
-- 👀 I’m interested in React.js
+- 👀 I’m interested in Web and  Mobile development using React
-- 🌱 I’m currently learning Next.js and Typescript
+- 🌱 I’m currently learning Next.js
-- 📫 How to reach me goldlightdrake@gmail.com
+- 📫 How to reach me piotr_graczyk@outlook.com
-- I'm currently working in Better Softwear Group as a React Developer
+- I'm currently working in Better Softwear Group as a React Native Developer

 <!---
 Goldlightdrake/Goldlightdrake is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.